npartovi/extend-shopify-sdk/index.md

 Now that you have the normalize function in place, you need to decide if you want a **balanced** or **unbalanced** cart.

 - **Balanced cart**: Whenever the quantity of a product with a warranty associated with it is increased, the quantity of the extended warranty sku associated with it will also increase to match.
-- **Unbalanced cart**: Whenever the quantity of a product with a warranty associated with it is increased, the quantity of the extended warranty sku will remain the same, and it is up to the shopper to decide if he or she wants to add warranties to protect those products.
+- **Unbalanced cart**: Whenever the quantity of a product with a warranty associated with it is increased, the quantity of the extended warranty sku will remain the same, and it is up to the shopper to decide if he or she wants to add warranties to protect those new products.

 Balanced and unbalanced carts can be toggled with the `balance: true/false` property